NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 here will make bundle adjustment run slower and use more memory.

-It is very important to have a lot of images during bundle adjustment, and that they are sorted by illumination (Sun azimuth) to ensure that there are enough overlaps and sufficiently similar illumination conditions among them for bundle adjustment to succeed.
+It is very important to have a lot of images during bundle adjustment, and that they are sorted by illumination (Sun azimuth angle) to ensure that there are enough overlaps and sufficiently similar illumination conditions among them for bundle adjustment to succeed.
 Later, just a subset can be used for shape-from-shading, enough to cover the entire